- Organic Consumers Association – An online, grassroots public-interest and advocacy organization.

 - The Non-GMO Project – A non-profit organization committed to preserving and building sources of non-GMO products, educating consumers, and providing verified non-GMO choices.
 For more information on GMO's and the Non-GMO Project, see the following Botanie Blogs: "GMO's Are Everywhere" and "More About GMO’s, Organic Soap, and Modified Crops."

 - Natural Food Certifiers – Certifies the natural and organic products industry, offering GMO-free, organic, gluten-free, vegan, and kosher certifications.

 - Gluten Free Certification Organization – A project of the Gluten Intolerance Group, whose mission is to support persons with gluten intolerance, celiac disease, dermatitis herpetiformis, and other gluten sensitivities, through consumer and industry services and programs that positively promote healthy lives.
-To read more about gluten sensitivity and skin-care, see this Botanie Blog: "Soap for the Gluten-Sensitive."
+To read more about gluten sensitivity and skin-care, see this Botanie Blog: "Gluten-Free Isn's Just a Fad."

 - LeapingBunny.org – a project of the Coalition for Consumer Information on Cosmetics to set recognized standards for cruelty-free products and practices.
 Once on the site, choose "Consumer Enter" to access general information and a shopping guide.

 - StopGreenwash.org – A project of Greenpeace to counteract deceptive Greenwashing campaigns and give consumers, activists, and lawmakers the information they need to address the deceptive nature of Greenwashing.
 To read more about Greenwashing from an organic perspective, see the following Botanie Blog: "Greenwashing: What It Is and Why It Matters."